Akkatecture/Documentation/content/docs/walkthrough/your_first_aggregate.md

 }
 ```

-And finally we need to make our aggregate root manager that will be responsible for supervising and creating the aggregate roots.
+And finally we need to make our aggregate root manager, which will be responsible for supervising, and creating the aggregate roots.

 ```csharp
 public class AccountManager : AggregateManager<Account, AccountId, Command<Account, AccountId>>